 Lamb of God, four-time Grammy nominees, is also from Richmond.

-Since his detention, videos of the that show and the footage purporting to show the incident in question, have circulated on Youtube.
+Since his detention, videos of that show and the footage purporting to show the incident in question, have circulated on YouTube.

 Brockie said the video he’s seen is totally innocuous, typical of fans being pushed off of stages by band members and security teams.